 Credit Facilities.
-As of March 31, 2004, the Company had a revolving credit facility that provided for an aggregate of \$250 million in committed credit.
+As of June 30, 2004, the Company had a revolving credit facility that provided for an aggregate of \$250 million in committed credit.
 The revolving credit facility terminates on March 23, 2007.
 Fully-drawn rates for borrowings under this facility, including the facility fee, are London interbank offered rate (LIBOR) plus 150 basis points based on current credit ratings and the applicable pricing grid.
-As of March 31, 2004, such credit facility was not utilized.
+As of June 30, 2004, such credit facility was not utilized.

 Junior Subordinated Debentures (Trust Preferred Securities).
 In June 1996, a Delaware statutory business trust created by CERC Corp.
 (CERC Trust) issued \$173 million aggregate amount of convertible preferred securities to the public.
 CERC Trust used the proceeds of the offering to purchase convertible junior subordinated debentures issued by CERC Corp. having an interest rate and maturity date that correspond to the distribution rate and mandatory redemption date of the convertible preferred securities.
 The convertible junior subordinated debentures represent CERC Trust's sole asset and its entire operations.
-CERC Corp. considers its obligation under the Amended and Restated Declaration of Trust, Indenture and Guaranty Agreement relating to the convertible preferred securities, taken together, to constitute a full and unconditional guarantee by CERC Corp. of CERC Trust's obligations with respect to the convertible preferred securities.
-As discussed in Note 2, upon the Company's adoption of FIN 46, the junior subordinated debentures discussed above are included in long-term debt as of December 31, 2003 and March 31, 2004.
+CERC Corp. considers its obligation under the Amended and Restated Declaration of Trust, Indenture and Guaranty Agreement relating to the convertible preferred securities.
+As discussed in Note 2, upon the Company's adoption of FIN 46, the junior subordinated debentures discussed above were included in long-term debt as of December 31, 2003 and June 30, 2004.

 The convertible preferred securities are mandatorily redeemable upon the repayment of the convertible junior subordinated debentures at their stated maturity or earlier redemption.
 Effective January 7, 2003, the convertible preferred securities are convertible at the option of the holder into \$33.62 of cash and 2.34 shares of CenterPoint Energy common stock for each \$50 of liquidation value.
-As of December 31, 2003 and March 31, 2004, \$0.4 million liquidation amount of convertible preferred securities were outstanding.
+As of December 31, 2003 and June 30, 2004, \$0.4 million liquidation amount of convertible preferred securities were outstanding.
 The securities, and their underlying convertible junior subordinated debentures, bear interest at 6.25% and mature in June 2026.
 Subject to some limitations, CERC Corp. has the option of deferring payments of interest on the convertible junior subordinated debentures.
 During any deferral or event of default, CERC Corp. may not pay dividends on its common stock to CenterPoint Energy.
-As of March 31, 2004, no interest payments on the convertible junior subordinated debentures had been deferred.
+As of June 30, 2004, no interest payments on the convertible junior subordinated debentures had been deferred.